-The Academy is in its ninth period of operation and continues to achieve the forecast numbers of students.
-Total students in the year ended 31 August 2020 numbered 981 (2020: 951).
+The Academy is in its tenth period of operation and continues to achieve the forecast numbers of students.
+Total students in the year ended 31 August 2023 numbered 978 (2022: 995).

-The College has a high-performing 6th Form which is consistently the best in Wirral, and 1 of the best in Merseyside, for progress from GCSE to A Level (see DfE 16-19 Tables).
-There were no public examinations in 2021 but the grades awarded to students were based on the high standards of previous years.
-49% of all entries were awarded the top grades A\/A and 74% A\-B with 100% pass rate.
-75% of BTec entries were awarded Distinction.
-These results would have resulted in an ALPs Score of 2, placing us in the top 10% of 6th Forms nationally for value added.
-51% of all university places secured were at Russell Group universities with 1 Oxford place and 4students achieved places at Medical School or Dental Schools.
+The College has a high-performing 6th Form which is consistently among the best in the Wirral, and one of the best in Merseyside, for progress from GCSE to A Level (see DfE 16-19 Tables).
+Public examinations resumed in 2022 and the grades achieved by students were comparable to the high standards of previous years.
+In 2023 grade boundaries were raised nationally, reducing the percentage of high grades achieved regionally and nationally.
+Our students achieved 20% A-A, 45% A-B and 75% A-C with a 98% pass rate.
+This represented expected progress overall (ALPs5).
+One third of all university places secured were at Russell Group universities with 2 Cambridge places, 1 at Medical School and 2 students qualifying for Dental School.

 Students' achievement at GCSE is consistently good.
-Students generally make good progress from Key Stage 2-4, attaining standards that are high by the end of KS4, both in attainment and value added terms and well above average at Key Stage 5.
+Students generally make good progress from Key Stage 2-4, attaining standards that are high by the end of KS4, both in attainment and value added terms.
 The College meets challenging targets and high standards are consistently achieved on an annual basis.
-The 2019 Attainment 8 score of 63 points is well above the national average.
+The 2022 Attainment 8 score of 58.2 points is well above the national average.